Old Phase Remnants in First Order Phase Transitions: Angular Contribution

 and

-The $\phi$ condition can be understand as the requirement that walls 2, 3 and 4 form a triangle in the plane of wall 1, and so is analogous to the two-dimensional case (Eq.~\eqref{eq:2dang}).
+The $\phi$ condition can be understood as the requirement that walls 2, 3 and 4 form a triangle in the plane of wall 1, and so is analogous to the two-dimensional case Eq.~\eqref{eq:2dang}.
 The $\theta$ condition can be interpreted as the need to form a closed tetrahedron in the $\hat{z}$ direction.
 To understand this condition, first sort the angles $\theta_2,\theta_3,\theta_4\xrightarrow{} \theta_l\leq\theta_m\leq\theta_h$.
 Take the limiting case where wall $h$ is arranged opposite of wall $l$, so that the corresponding azimuthal angles satisfy $\phi_h = \pi+\phi_l$.
 We see that the closure requirement is satisfied if $\pi-\theta_l \leq \theta_h \leq \pi$, where at the lower bound wall $h$ lies directly opposite of wall $l$ and at the upper bound, wall $h$ is directly opposite wall $1$.
+Therefore, the $\phi$ contribution to the three-dimension probability integral is